IARD-Solutions/solidity-analyzer-vscode/README.md

 ## Known Issues

-Please report any issues you encounter by email at iard.solutions@gmail.com
+Please report any issues you encounter, or any feedback you might have, by email at iard.solutions@gmail.com

 ## Release Notes